-2.2.9 The tier and on/off status of marine diesel engines installed on board a ship to which the EIAPP Certificates have been issued confirming that they are certified to both Tier II and Tier III or that they are certified to Tier II only shall be recorded in such logbook, as prescribed by the Administration, at entry into and exit from a NO_x Tier III emission control area, or when the on/off status changes within such an area, together with the date, time and position of the ship (IMO resolution MEPC.271(69)).
+2.2.9 The tier and on/off status of marine diesel engines installed on board a ship to which the EIAPP Certificates have been issued confirming that they are certified to both Tier II and Tier III or that they are certified to Tier III only shall be recorded in such logbook or electronic record book, as prescribed by the Administration, at entry into and exit from a NOx Tier III emission control area, or when the on/off status changes within such an area, together with the date, time and position of the ship (IMO resolution MEPC.271(69)).
+When applying this requirement, the Unified Interpretations according to IMO circular MEPC.1/Circ.975/Rev.4 shall be considered.